klesh/JigsawWM/README.md

 # JigsawWM

 JigsawWM is a dynamic window manager for Windows10/11 just like the suckless dwm for the X.
+JigsawWM is a free and open-source project that aims to increase your productivity.

 ## Demo